KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/about/creation.rst

 Tools and Sources
 =================

-If you would like to know which tools or sources we used to create BakeMaster, feel free to contact the author.
+If you would like to know which tools or sources we used to create BakeMaster, feel free to `contact the author <https://bakemaster-blender-addon.readthedocs.io/en/latest/contribute/index.html#contacts>`__.